 Cheryl McKay Price is a screenwriter who has been professionally writing since 1997.
 Cheryl wrote the screenplay for The Ultimate Gift (2006), based on Jim Stovall’s novel.
 The Ultimate Gift won a Crystal Heart Award at the Heartland Film Festival, received three Movieguide Nominations, winning one of the Ten Best Family Films of 2007, and won a CAMIE Award, for one of the Top Ten Films of the year.
 Cheryl has two current projects Never the Bride and a sequel to the Ultimate Gift entitled, The Ultimate Life .
 Her screenplay for Never the Bride was adapted into a novel for Random House Publishers/Waterbrook Press.

-Jessica Rieder is one of the bright new stars in Hollywood’s TV writing rooms.
-For three years on the cable hit Leverage (TNT) and now with the network show Hawaii Five-O (CBS), Jessica and writing partner, Melissa Glenn, have emerged as a creative force to be reckoned with.
+Jessica Rieder Grasl is one of the bright new stars in Hollywood’s TV writing rooms.
+She wrote and produced for cable hit Leverage (TNT) and network juggernaut Hawaii Five-O (CBS) with her writing partner, Melissa Glenn.
+And went solo for Proof, The Player, and Shades of Blue.
 Jessica was born and raised in small-town Wisconsin, where she learned to love God, cheese and football (not necessarily in that order).

 Christopher Riley is the author of The Hollywood Standard: The Complete and Authoritative Guide to Script Format and Style.
 Chris wrote the German-language courtroom thriller After the Truth with his wife and writing partner Kathleen Riley, and executive produced the provocative web series Bump+.
 Chris and Kathy also wrote 25 to Life, (Junction Entertainment/Touchstone Pictures), The Other White House, (Fountainbridge Films/Intermedia) and Aces (Paramount Pictures).
 They also adapted the non-fiction book Actual Innocence by Barry Scheck, Peter Neufeld and Jim Dwyer (Mandalay Television Pictures/Fox television network).